-Caring for your Bearded Dragon Lizard ~
+Caring for your Pet Lizard

-Bearded Dragons look equally cute wandering around your supervised living room, or swimming in a partially filled bathtub.
-Although they do have specific care requirements, they can be a fun and fairly easy addition to the family.
-We hope you will find all that you are looking for in this Bearded Dragon Care Sheet to keep your pet healthy and happy for years to come.
+Bearded Dragons look equally cute wandering around your supervised living room or swimming in a partially filled bathtub.
+Although they do have specific care requirements, they can be a fun and relatively easy addition to the family.
+We hope this Bearded Dragon Care Sheet you will provide you with all that you’re looking for to keep your pet healthy and happy for years to come.

 Bearded Dragon Enclosures

-Baby bearded dragons can be kept in small 20 gallon long tanks.
-Reptile tanks are usually wider and lower in height to give the maximum floor space.
-Juvenile (4 months or so) and adult dragons are very active and need larger enclosures to keep them happy and healthy.
-Once your dragon is 10-12 inches (26-31 cm) it really needs to move up to a bigger tank.
-The smallest size tank a juvenile or adult can be housed in is a 40 gallon breeder tank.
-A pair should be kept in a minimum 75 gallon tank.
+It is best not to house more than one Bearded Dragon in a tank together.
+However, should you decide to, a pair should be kept in a minimum 75-gallon tank.
 Tank size can also vary according to the size of your dragons.
-A 24 inch (61 cm) male will need more space then an 18 inch (46 cm) male.
+A 24 inch (61 cm) male will need more space than an 18 inch (46 cm) male.
 The larger space you can give your bearded dragons, the happier they will be.
 Males and females should be kept together ONLY as babies!
-Once they reach Juvenile age they should be separated.
+Once they reach the Juvenile age they should be separated.
 Males should live alone at this point, but females can usually live together.
-But watch closely for any dominance issues, or one of the dragons hiding too much.
+But watch carefully for any dominance issues or one of the dragons hiding too much.
 If one is doing poorly, then separating them will most likely help.

 You can also include real or artificial plants.
 Ponytail palms, snake plants, jade, and pothos, all seem to work well.
 Make sure they are free of chemicals because your beardie might eat them.
 Be prepared to replace them as the dragons can be hard on the plants.
 You do want a hiding spot for your beardie as they LOVE to hide.
 Half logs that are sold in pet stores work well (get a large one since they grow fast) and so do flower pots turned on their sides.
 Be creative.
-It can be a low space.
+It can be a flat space.

 Cleaning the Cage